CIRCUIT BREAKERS '25

 Where and when is the conference? (click to expand)

 Circuit Breakers 2025 will be hosted in New York City.
 It will be a 2-day event over the weekend of October 18-19.
+Doors will open at 9:30 am on the 18th, and the conference will end at approximately 6:00 pm on the 19th.
 The exact location will be provided to attendees upon registration, but expect it to be near Washington Square Park.
 For further questions, please reach out to conf (at) techworkerscoalition.org

 Can I attend this conference remotely? (click to expand)